-Portraits: Photography, Culture, and Theory
+Portraits: Photography, Theory, and Representation

 The most common kind of photograph is the portrait.
 Wresting the means of representation from the hands of sculptors and painters, photography offers ordinary people the hope of recording and capturing themselves “as they really are.”
 Yet, if the photographic portrait makes self-representation possible on a mass scale, it also holds obvious appeal to state and private authorities seeking to register, differentiate, and control subject populations.
 Today, the photographic portrait is a major driver of social media exchange—a nexus at which the private, public, and corporate commingle in ways destabilizing to notions of art, authenticity, sociality, and conformity.
 What explains the enduring power, popularity, and mystique of portrait photography?
 How, and can, we differentiate the mundane portrait from the artistic?
 How has portrait photography been a driver of mass culture, expression, and indeed liberation, as well as a support to bureaucratic systems of control?
 How can we understand the photographic portrait—its history, present, and possible futures?